 Weekly cleaning checklist

-Weekly tasks focus on deeper cleaning of items that accumulate dirt over time but may not need daily attention.
+Weekly tasks focus on deeper cleaning of items that accumulate dirt over time but do not need daily attention.

 Areas that require weekly cleaning, sanitizing, and disinfecting include: